 Absolutely!
 Peniche is an ideal destination for those who love nature, the ocean, maritime history, and water sports.
 Less touristy than some major cities, it offers authentic and relaxed charm, with spectacular landscapes and a vibrant local culture.

-What are the best restaurants in Peniche to discover local cuisine?
+What are the best restaurants in Peniche?

 In Peniche, seafood is the star.
 Here are some must-visit restaurants: